 Cash Flow Health Check

-Here’s a quick self-assessment to see where you stand.
-Try to answer yes to at least 3 of the 4:
+Use this quick self-assessment to see where your Cash Flow for SMBs stands: Try to answer yes to at least 3 of the 4:

 Kafie Consulting Insight

-Cash flow management is less about having all the answers, and more about having visibility and rhythm.
-Don’t wait until you can’t make payroll or miss a vendor deadline.
-A few smart shifts—like better forecasting, automation, and consistent monitoring—can help you feel less reactive, and more in control.
+Effective Cash Flow for SMBs management is less about having all the answers and more about building visibility and rhythm.
+Don’t wait until payroll feels tight or a vendor deadline is missed.
+A few smart shifts, such as stronger forecasting, better automation, and consistent monitoring, can move you from reactive to steady control.

 Up next: Chapter 3: The Financial Metrics That Actually Matter (and which ones you can stop stressing about).
 Ready when you are!